-At Key stage 3 students learn a variety of artistic techniques such as drawing, painting, printmaking, collage, 3-D and Photoshop.
+At Key Stage 3 students learn a variety of artistic techniques such as drawing, painting, printmaking, collage, 3-D and Photoshop.
 Students increase their image awareness by learning about the power and principles of design to help them navigate an increasingly image conscious culture.
-Our aim is to promote creative thought and foster learning through a combination of cultural awareness/artist/ designer knowledge combined with creative problem solving through self-navigation and experimentation.
+Our aim is to promote creative thought and foster learning through a combination of cultural awareness/ artist/designer knowledge with creative problem solving through self-navigation and experimentation.
+During Year 9, students will complete projects in Fine Art, Graphics and Photography, giving them a flavour of courses offered at GCSE and A Level.

 At GCSE we offer courses in Fine Art and Graphic Communication.
 We also offer these subjects at A Level with the additional option of Photography.
-Our standards are extremely high and we take pride in both our facilities and the diversity of work produced.
-We exhibit students' work on the walls of our school and use it as an aspirational force for students.
-Art work is often entered for external competitions and exhibitions.
-In recent years we have been exhibiting students' work for the National Students Art exhibition and we have had an extremely high success rate in exhibiting in central London.
-We have had students selected by the Royal British Academy as RBA scholars; only 20 students in the country are selected for this award nationally.
+Our standards are extremely high and we take a pride in both our facilities and the diversity of work produced.
+We exhibit students work on the walls of our school and use it as an aspirational force for students.
+Art work is often entered for external competitions and exhibitions, including the National Students Art exhibition and we have had an extremely high success rate in exhibiting in central London.
+In the past few years we have had students selected by the Royal British Academy as RBA scholars, only 20 students in the country are selected for this award nationally.
 The Art education we provide at St. Aidan's has provided the stepping stone for many students to form their careers in a multitude of creative industries, many of whom remain in contact and come back to talk with our students about their journey in higher art education/ industry.